Future Tech: Innovations in Lithium Ion Battery Separator

 What is Separator in Lithium Ion Battery

 The separator is one of the four key materials in a lithium-ion battery.
-It’s like the heart of the battery.
+It's like the heart of the battery.
 The separator acts as both an insulator and a semi-permeable layer.
 Why is it important?
-Well, it does two main things:
+Well, it does two main things:- First, it keeps the battery safe.
+The separator makes sure the positive and negative ends of the battery don’t touch.
+This helps avoid any short circuits.

 - Second, the separator helps the battery work right.
 When you charge or use the battery, lithium ions move through tiny holes in the separator.
 This separator is a thin sheet with lots of super-small holes.
 These holes need to be just the right size: big enough for the lithium ions to move but small enough to block any electric flow.
 This way, the battery can charge and work correctly.